johnrudolph/beast-master/rules.md

 - **Traits**: For each green Loot cube, gain 1 Trait.
 Traits continually give your Colossus a boost.
 You can only have 2 Traits at a time.
 Choose 1 of the 3 face-up Traits, or the top Trait from the Trait deck.
 There should always be 3 face-up Traits.
 You can only have 2 Traits at a time, so if you gain a third, you must immediately discard 1 of them.
 Keep a separate discard pile for Traits.

 ## Colossus Cards
 Colossus Cards allow you to get Gold, move Acolytes around, and gain advantages over opponents.
-You have a hand limit of 6 Cards including Colossus Cards and Beast Cards.
+You have a hand limit of 6 Cards, and must immediately discard down to 6 if you ever have more.
 There are 4 types of Colossus Card:

 - **Action**: Move pieces around the board, get more cards, and more.
 - **Beast**: Control Beast movement.